Who's Your Daddy?

-We continued to talk on the phone and set yet another date for him to come to Atlanta.
-We decided he would come the Wednesday before Thanksgiving so we could spend the holiday together.
-Since I had never met him and wanted to make sure he wouldn't bring me any harm, I took precautions and asked my friend Rodney (who is now my husband) to meet us at a restaurant and sit a few tables over.
-I had planned to give him a signal if things were not going well and I wanted to leave.
+After talking on the phone for some time, we decided to meet in Atlanta.
+We scheduled the meeting for the Wednesday before Thanksgiving, hoping to spend the holiday together.
+Since I had never met him before and I wanted to make sure I was safe, I took precautions and asked my friend Rodney (who is now my husband) to meet us at a restaurant and sit a few tables away.
+I had planned to give him a signal in case things didn't go well and I wanted to leave.

-Wednesday: No call from Leroy and no sign of Leroy.
-I called his mother which I had talked to a few times after Leroy gave me her phone number and she said that Leroy left for Atlanta earlier that morning.
+Wednesday: No call from Leroy and no sign of him.
+I called his mother, whom I had talked to a few times after Leroy gave me her phone number.
+She said that Leroy had left for Atlanta earlier that morning.

 Thursday: No call from Leroy and no sign of Leroy.
 I was beginning to get scared something had happened to him.
 Rodney invited me over to his brother's house where his family was gathering for Thanksgiving since my plans had been ruined.

 Friday: No call from Leroy and no sign of Leroy.
 I called his mother and she said she still hadn't heard from him.

 Saturday: No call from Leroy and no sign of Leroy.
 I called his mother and she said that she had talked to him and that he was in Atlanta and would be getting in touch with me soon.